Helping Get You Maximum Compensation Since 1955

 - Nerve check-up to assess memory and thinking, reflexes, touch, balance, vision, hearing, and other gauges of brain function

-For older adults, falls are the generally the most common cause of traumatic brain injury.
-When an elderly person sustains TBI in a fall, its direct effects can lead to long-term cognitive variations, lesser ability to function and changes in emotional well-being.
+For older adults, falls are generally the most common cause of traumatic brain injury.
+When an elderly person sustains TBI in a fall, its direct effects can lead to long-term cognitive variations, reduced ability to function, and changes in emotional well-being.

 TBI can also occur as a result of sports injuries.
-Wearing a helmet and other protective gear is important in minimizing the risk of TBI when biking, skating or playing contact sports
+Wearing a helmet and other protective gear is essential in minimizing the risk of TBI when biking, skating, or playing contact sports

 Additional causes include:

-- Gunshot wounds or other injuries that infiltrate the skull and brain
+- Gunshot wounds or other injuries that penetrate the skull and brain

 - Dementia and traumatic brain injury

-If you are faced with a concern involving a head injury or accident and would like to talk about it with an experienced New Jersey personal injury lawyer.
+f you are faced with a concern involving a head injury or accident and would like to talk about it with our experienced New Jersey traumatic brain injury lawyers.